Dalano Banton: Professional career

-Toronto Raptors (2021–present)
+Toronto Raptors (2021–2023)

-Banton was drafted with the 46th overall pick in the 2021 NBA draft by the Toronto Raptors, making him the first ever Canadian to be drafted by the franchise.
+Banton was drafted with the 46th overall pick in the 2021 NBA draft by the Toronto Raptors, making him the first-ever Canadian to be drafted by the franchise.
 On August 14, he signed a multi-year contract with the Raptors.
 Banton chose to wear the number 45 to honour the TTC 45 Kipling bus which regularly served the neighbourhood he grew up in.
-He made his professional debut on 20 October 2021 in the Raptors' season- and home-opener against the Washington Wizards, and scored his first career points in the NBA with a buzzer-beating three-point field goal at the end of the third quarter.
+He made his professional debut on October 20, 2021, in the Raptors' season- and home-opener against the Washington Wizards, and scored his first career points in the NBA with a buzzer-beating three-point field goal at the end of the third quarter.
 On November 13, 2021, Banton scored a season-high 12 points while adding three rebounds, two assists and a steal in a 127–121 loss to the Detroit Pistons.

 On November 24, 2022, Banton scored a career-high 27 points, alongside four rebounds, four assists, three steals and two blocks, in a 115–111 win over the Detroit Pistons.

+Boston Celtics (2023–2024)

+On July 3, 2023, Banton signed a 2-year deal with the Boston Celtics.

+Portland Trail Blazers (2024–2025)

+On February 8, 2024, Banton was traded, along with cash, to the Portland Trail Blazers in exchange for a protected second-round pick.
+On March 27, Banton scored a new career-high 31 points along with 5 rebounds and 9 assists in a 120–106 loss to the Atlanta Hawks.
+In Portland's season finale against the Sacramento Kings on April 14, Banton went 0–for–15 on shots beyond the arc.
+In doing so, he became the first player in NBA history to attempt as many three–point shots without a make.

+On November 4, 2024, Banton scored 20 points in under 12 minutes in a 118–100 victory over the New Orleans Pelicans--the first time this feat had been performed in franchise history, as well as marking only the 7th instance of a player doing so across the NBA.

+On October 7, 2025, the Dallas Mavericks signed Banton to an Exhibit 10 contract.
+Just ten days later, on October 17, the Mavericks waived Banton, Jeremiah Robinson-Earl, and Dennis Smith Jr.